Poth High School

-Poth High School is a public high school located in Poth, Texas (USA) and classified as a 3A school by the UIL.
+Poth High School is a public high school located in Poth, Texas (USA), and classified as a 3A school by the UIL.
 It is part of the Poth Independent School District located in south central Wilson County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 Controversy

-In February, 2020 the District refused to allow a student, Newt Johnson, to remain in classes if he continued to grow his hair out to possibly make a wig for his sick sister.
-Superintendent Paula Renken alleged the matter was not over an ill person but rather enforcing the school board's rules.
-With the support of his parents Mr. Johnson left this place.
+In February 2020, the district refused to allow a student, Newt Johnson, to remain in classes if he continued to grow his hair out to possibly make a wig for his sick sister.
+Superintendent Paula Renken alleged the matter was not about an ill person but rather enforcing the school board's rules.
+With the support of his parents, Johnson left the school.